yank1x0/BinanceAPI/README.txt

 author: rami yankelov

-this is a code sample for binance api implementation. written in simple way, based on rest calls. allows execution of most common trade actions
+This is a code sample for Binance crypto-currency exchange REST api implementation in C#.
+Written in simple, comprehensible and generic way.
+Allows execution of most common trade actions, including trade errors handling.